ibm-cloud-docs/DataTransferService/about.md

 ## Hardware requirements
 {: #hardware-requirements}

 1. Device must have a power supply that is 208v/220v compatible
 2. Device must have a power plug that fits a standard 120v socket (NEMA 5-15P)
 3. Device must be USB 2.0 compatible (3.0 is now supported as well)
 4. Device must come with USB cable with USB A Male connector (standard plug that fits most computers)

+  Encrypted USB devices that require support for proprietary encryption software are not supported for data transfer.
+  {: note}

 ## Pricing
 {: #pricing}

 1. Initial request for service = $0
 2. First two weeks of data transfer = $0
       **Note**: $25 per week is charged for extension.
 3. Shipping cost to and from the {{site.data.keyword.IBM}} data center including paying any duties and taxes.

 **Note**: Client is responsible for
 - Ensuring no import or export license is required to send the Device to the {{site.data.keyword.IBM}} data center, or to return it to Client (if applicable).